There’s nothing like The Block Glasshouse: Apartment 6 week 2 room reveals!

 We’ll give it to Dee, that woman’s got style!

-The judges were immediately drawn to their matt black island bench.
-“Matt stuff is amazing, what a gorgeous tactile feeling,” said Shaynna.
-Neale pointed out it was a new technology called Fenix and you can read more about how clever this stuff is on the retreat design website here.
+The judges were immediately drawn to their matte black island bench.
+“Matte stuff is amazing, what a gorgeous tactile feeling,” said Shaynna.
+Neale also pointed out it was a new technology called Fenix.

 “This colour is the new white,” said Neale of their olive taupe cabinetry.
 He also thought there was high sophistication in their styling, pointing out the wooden pendants and artwork were really well resolved.

-They scored big points for being cohesive and for clever choices with colour, surface and textures that are very high end.
+They scored big points for being generally cohesive.
+Further for clever choices with colour, surface and textures that are very high end.
 “Whoever created this space has a nose for luxury surfaces,” said Neale.

 Darren and Dee finished in third place this week, taking a further $10,000 off their reserve price at auction, also giving them a total $30,000 off their auction reserve price.